 Distract And Disengage Your Cat

 Some pet owners also have success using their cat’s favorite toy or puzzle feeders.
-Basically, anything that will do a good job of distracting your cat away from you.
+Anything that will do a good job of distracting your cat away from you.

 Make sure to praise your cat when it redirects its focus away from you.
 Our cats love getting positive reinforcement too.